 One month later-ish, on March 17th, COVID cray set in, and the state parks closed.
 In the months that followed, my daughter’s sleep-away camp went virtual.

-July (five months after booking the site)
+July (five months after I booked the site)

 Shopping Therapy included: